copcio/copcio.github.io/README.md

 LAZ provides a feature that allows us to concatenate the individual LAZ files into a single, large LAZ file.
 This is the concept of a dynamically-sized chunk table.
-It is a feature that Isenburg envisioned for quad-tree organized data, but it could work the same for an octree.
+It is a feature that [Martin Isenburg](https://twitter.com/rapidlasso) envisioned for quad-tree organized data, but it could work the same for an octree.
 Additionally, this chunk table provides the lookups needed for an HTTP-based client to compute where to directly access and incrementally read data.

 ## Implementation details